IceyFL/Aimmy/README.md

 This is a modified version of [Aimmy](https://github.com/Babyhamsta/Aimmy)

 I decided to make this due to Aimmy deciding to go closed-source.
 I have tried to add features that i have seen in the Aimmy-V2 previews and features that have been suggested to me.
 I have also changed the namespace and over identifiers/flags so that it is less likely to get you banned on games.
+This should reduce chances of you being banned in games for using the program.

 # Some main things that make this better than the last published open-source version of Aimmy: